Please visit "The Interior" page for

 I did the front brakes during the restoration, and the rear brakes just last year.
 They all work fine (E brake, too).
 All new pads, cylinders, and bleeding pegs.

 I finished the restoration in 2005.
-The car has less than 900 miles on it since then.
+The car has about 900 miles on it since then.
 (I put a new speedometer/odometer in it when I restored it and it was set at ZERO.)
 You've heard of the term "Trailer Queen?"
 Well, this car is a Garage Queen.
 She's been inside, under cover, for the last 12 years.
 Yes, I drive it.
-I take it out on nice days and to an occasional show.
-It's never been on a significant road trip.
+I take it out on nice days and to an occasional show, but it's never been on a significant road trip.
 I have no reason to think there would be any problem on a long trip - just stating the fact I've never done it.
-I've been reluctant to do so only for fear of chipping the paint.

-The electric system has been converted to 12 volt, and the interior and top color schemes are not stock.
-Therefore, you could NOT enter this into a VW car show in the stock class.
-Technically, it's "custom" because it's not COMPLETELY original stock.
+The electric system has been converted to 12 volt, the interior and top color schemes are not stock, and the motor is not stock.
+Therefore, you could NOT enter this into a VW car show in a "stock" class.
+Technically, it's "custom" because it's not completely original stock.
 (I thought I would mention that in case the buyer has that in mind.)
 My intent was to have a stock look, with more style and functionality.

 Please visit "The Top/The Top 2" pages for